How many people does it take to make a batch of recycled spruce beer? The answer is: a lot. How do we know that? Because we did it!

 From Christmas tree… to table

-We’ve smashed the first stage of Tree to Table: our first batch of Winter IPA made purely with recycled pine needles is currently being brewed, and will be ready to taste this autumn.
+We’ve smashed the first stage of Tree to Table: our first batch of Winter IPA made purely with recycled spruce needles is ready to taste.
 A resinous and refreshing taste of Christmas past, it will definitely be one for the cellar if your tree went into making it.

 (images by The Holy Kauw Company)